 HERE if you'd like to email any comments.

-First comes a wonderfully satisfying venture that was published in March 2011 and gave a chance to pick up from the book on angels I wrote about ten years before, along with other strands of interest.
+THE FALLEN ANGEL ORACLE was first published in March 2011 and again in 2020.
+It happily gave a chance to pick up from a book on angels I had written about ten years before, along with other strands of interest.
 Many thanks to Cindy Richards of Cico Books in London who offered the chance to write it, and Sarah Perkins for the atmospheric illustrations.

 It is a pack of beautifully illustrated oracle cards calling on fallen angels who are on the side of neither God nor the Devil in the current ideological wars.
 They are interested, disembodied and often demonized spirits who sympathise with all sides of the biblical religions and are shared by all their Books.
 The angels' co-operation in creating the cards was really quite extraordinary.
 Try them and see for yourself.

-Next comes a book I waited about thirty years for the chance to write.
+I WAITED ABOUT THIRTY YEARS for the chance to write Faeries of the Celtic Lands.
 It traces the origins of the Celtic beliefs about faeries back to the misty days of their first arrival in Ireland, apparently descending from the sky in flying ships and landing on the mountain tops amid a great cloud that shrouded the land for three days.
 According to legend they then ruled the country as gods for an age before being forced to retreat into a parallel world, or sail away westwards across the ocean like Tolkien's elves.

 I did hope to have the John Duncan (1866-1945) tapestry at the top of this page for the cover, but getting permission proved too complicated.
 And as it happens the actual cover captures the feel of the book very well in a quite different way.
 I only came across Duncan's art while working on Faeries.
 He was one of the most influential Scottish painters of the late 19th century Celtic Revival movement.